tinytim84/authy-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds Authy two-factor uthentication to WordPress.
+This plugin adds Authy two-factor authentication to WordPress.

 == Description ==
 Authy helps you proctect your WordPress site from hackers using simple two-factor authentication.